Dipolog: Transportation

 Tricycles (locally called motorcab), sikads (bicycle-powered tricycles), and habal-habals are the primary modes of transportation within the city.

 By Land

+Most intercity transport is done by motorized tricycle, pedicab or trisikad, or simple motorcycles known locally as habal-habal.

 Dipolog has its own bus terminal in Barangay Miputak.
-It provides daily trip to any places in Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, and cities like Zamboanga City, Cubao, Quezon City, Bacolod, and Cebu City, General Santos City.
+It provides daily trip to any places in Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, Misamis Occidental, and cities like Zamboanga City, Cagayan de Oro, Quezon City, Bacolod, Cebu City, and General Santos City.
+Some intra-provincial and most interprovincial transportation rely on Rural Transit, Super Five Transport, UV Express, and other public utility jeeps are predominantly used; whereas, Ceres Transport is being used for inter-island transportation.

 By Water

 Dipolog relies on the nearby Port of Pulauan in Dapitan, especially for trips bound to Dumaguete, Cebu City, and Manila.

 The city can now reach Municipality of Oslob, Cebu through Lite Shipping Corporation via Pulauan Port, while dredging is undergoing in Galas Port (officially Dipolog City Port) in Barangay Galas by the City Government of Dipolog.

 The city also has daily direct trips to Cebu from Dipolog through the Cebu-based Medallion Transport Inc. Docking port is at the Dipolog City Port in Barangay Galas.
 Dipolog to Cebu City, which Medallion had plied since March 2015, has trips everyday except Saturday at 7:00pm.
 While Cebu City to Dipolog has everyday trips at 8:30pm using M/V Lady of Joy and M/V Lady of Good Voyage.
 Meanwhile, Dipolog to Dumaguete, which they had plied since 2018, has trips every day at 11:00am and Dumaguete to Dipolog has everyday trips at 5:00pm using M/V Lady of Perpetual Help.